tedydet/SLOdl/README.md

 - output amount
 - output creation height
 - current chain height
-- The APR of an UTXO is about 10.26%
-Interest is capped by design so outputs don’t grow forever.
+- This results in an average APR of an UTXO of about 10.26% These interests are capped by design so outputs don’t grow forever.
 UTXOs that are older than 1 year don't accumulate interestes anymore meaning that abandoned wallets stop accumulating HABS at some point.
+Interests can be "reactivate" by creating a new UTXO.

 ### Practical consequences

 - Holding coins in your own wallet can increase your balance over time.
 - Leaving coins on an exchange may or may not benefit you depending on how the exchange accounts internally.
-- Total supply is not a single clean number unless you define the accounting rules precisely.
 - If you do not move your coins at least once a year, you will no longer receive interest.

 ---

 ## Proof of Work

-HashBeans uses a memory-heavy Proof-of-Work design (Pattern Search / 1GB scratchpad family).
+Like HOdlcoin, HashBeans uses a memory-heavy Proof-of-Work design (Pattern Search / 1GB scratchpad family).
 The goal is to keep mining more “participatory” than pure ASIC races.

 ---